bd/twidor/README.md

 ## Usage

-The next character of the lesson, and the buttons that send that character, are highlighted in green.
+The next letter of the lesson, and the buttons that send that letter, are highlighted in green.

-By default, Twidor limits training to chords that send a single character.
-This is controlled by the option <kbd>View | Single character chords only</kbd>.
+By default, Twidor limits training to chords that send a single letter.
+This is controlled by the option <kbd>View | Single letter chords only</kbd>.

-If you wish to learn both single and double letter chords, select only the option: <kbd>View | Two character chords maximum</kbd>.
+If you wish to learn both single and double letter chords, select only the option: <kbd>View | Two letter chords maximum</kbd>.

-If you wish to learn all available chords, disable both <kbd>Single character chords only</kbd> and <kbd>Two character chords maximum</kbd>, in which case, Twidor will chooses the longest text that matches a chord.
+If you wish to learn all available chords, disable both <kbd>Single letter chords only</kbd> and <kbd>Two letter chords maximum</kbd>, in which case, Twidor will chooses the longest text that matches a chord.
 Given the text, "the", Twidor will prompt for a macro that sends "the", rather than "th" or "t".

 To display the expanded key map, select <kbd>View | Show 2-key chords in Map</kbd>.